“People ask me what I do in the winter when there’s no baseball. I’ll tell you what I do. I stare out the window and wait for spring.”

 “PIFBS combines my love of baseball and my passion for youth development.
 It is a great organization that has a positive impact.
 I wanted to use my skills to help an organization grow to reach new heights.”

-In his free time David enjoys working on his 1800’s farmhouse in Lehigh Valley, attending local sporting events, watching NY Yankees baseball, and working with veterans transitioning from active duty to the civilian workforce.
+In his free time David enjoys working on his 1800’s farmhouse in Lehigh Valley, coach youth sports programs to include baseball, wrestling and football, watching NY Yankees baseball, and working with veterans transitioning from active duty to the civilian workforce.

 As Global Commercial Director for Wilson Sporting Goods in baseball marketing, Michael “Marko” Markovich brings tremendous insight, connections, and energy to our organization.